Our narrow mobile screens demand the most concise content yet, so how should you be adapting your copy?

 If you are writing for a mobile site, your use of language should reflect this.
 Check that your use of vocabulary is suitable for the device that they will be using.
 Note: If your content will still be accessed via your desktop site, you needn’t follow this point.

-In order to make your content designed and optimized for mobile use, follow these polishing tips:
+In order to make your content designed and optimised for mobile use, follow these polishing tips:

 Traditionally, media outlets pushed content for mass appeal, but mobile sites can now pin audiences by time, location, device, and purchasing intentions.
 If well-planned and executed, mobile-friendly content is too fruitful an opportunity to disregard.